LainLayer/visual-novel-engine/README.md

 ## Done

+- [X] Logging module.
+  + [X] Handles multithreading.
+  + [X] Cross-platform terminal colors.
+(Fuck windows you dont get colors, get a better terminal)
+  + [X] Log into both terminal STDOUT and into the debug system in a text box.
+- [X] Refactor multi-threaded asset loading to not use `ThreadPool` but instead just create and detach a bunch of threads to avoid blocking in the case where there are more than 32 assets.
+  + Instead just increased threadpool cap to ridiculous amount, stack memory is cheap.
 - [X] Implement animation type for flipping the character direction.
 - [X] Add `pause` animation type
 - [X] Fix stepping through VM.